bpalma89/MyMoviesAppMobile/README.md

 ## Used Libraries

+### Expo-CLI

+Expo CLI is a command line app that is the main interface between a developer and Expo tools.
+You'll use it for a variety of tasks, such as: Creating new projects.
+Developing your app: running the project server, viewing logs, opening your app in a simulator.
+[More Info](docs.expo.dev/workflow/expo-cli/)

 ### React Navigator

 React Navigation is built with JavaScript and lets you create components and navigation patterns that look and feel like truly native ones.
 React Navigation uses what's called a stack navigator to manage the navigation history and presentation of the appropriate screen based on the route taken by a user inside the app.
 [More Info](https://reactnavigation.org/)